-One thing about me, is that I can be pretty indecisive (my husband is reading this saying, no really).
-I had an idea of what I wanted but when it came to selecting paint color, tile, etc., it took some time for me to decide.
+One thing about me is that I can be pretty indecisive (my husband is reading this saying, no really).
+I had an idea of what I wanted but when it came to selecting a paint color, tile, etc., it took some time for me to decide.

 The overall look I wanted was a simple, traditional white kitchen.
 There are so many beautiful styles of kitchens out there but my heart always goes back to simple and bright white.